TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 - Cable management features shall reduce clutter and minimize the risk of short circuits or signal interference.
 - It shall allow for easy access to components for maintenance or troubleshooting.

-### Wi-Fi RID Module
-- The Wi-Fi transceiver shall receive Wi-Fi signals transmitted by drones flying over the campus.
-- The Wi-Fi module shall continually scan the 2.4 GHz Wi-Fi band to locate RID signals transmitted from a drone.

-- Once a RID signal is aquired from a drone, the following information shall be extracted:
-	- Drone Identification: A unique identifier assigned to the drone.
-	- Geolocation Data: The latitude, longitude, and altitude of the drone at the time of transmission.
- 	- Velocity Information: The drone’s ground speed and direction of movement.
-	- Timestamp: A precise timestamp indicating when the data was transmitted.
-	- Emergency Status (if applicable): Indication of any emergency condition, such as a loss of control or return-to-home activation.

-- The Wi-Fi module shall transfer the gathered information packets to the central computer module for proper interpretation and transmission to the server.
-- This module shall be designed to ensure constant reception of RID information packets gathered from drones within campus airspace.
-- The Wi-Fi module shall be designed to operate autonomously and with limited outside interaction.

 ### Central Computer (Raspberry Pi)
 - The central computer shall be securely mounted within the chassis to ensure both physical protection and optimal performance.
 - It shall receive power through a dedicated power supply designed to meet the system’s operational requirements.